ppy/osu-wiki/news/2018/2018-03-28-project-loved-week-of-march-25th.md

 [![](/wiki/shared/news/2018-03-28-project-loved-week-of-march-25th/taiko/thank-you-for-calling.jpg)](https://osu.ppy.sh/community/forums/topics/721053)

-[Thank You for Calling!](https://osu.ppy.sh/beatmapsets/681633) is a superstar effort, featuring some of the communities most unique mappers like agu, ::Firce777::{ user=274072 } and [-Kazu-](https://osu.ppy.sh/users/920861).
+[Thank You for Calling!](https://osu.ppy.sh/beatmapsets/681633) is a superstar effort, featuring some of the communities most unique mappers like agu, ::Firce777::{ user=274072 } and ::-Kazu-::{ user=920861 }.
 An entire set of difficulties, ranging from quite easy to "oh my god there are 400 bpm streams".
 Not only is the set impressive with all of its star power, the song is a glitchy speedcore anthem that is by all means worth downloading just to get to listen.
 I particularly love how most all of the mappers represent the main melody differently in each map, it just shows the layers of the music as well as the uniqueness of the set!

 [![](/wiki/shared/news/2018-03-28-project-loved-week-of-march-25th/taiko/nexta.jpg)](https://osu.ppy.sh/community/forums/topics/721054)